 If your costumed kiddos are as into having their photos taken with characters as mine, this is the night to do it.
 Since admission is limited, forget the hour plus wait, you can meet the characters quickly.
 Plus, they bring out all the best characters for the party – even ones you don’t normally see in the parks.
 Here’s a little insider’s tip as to who you can see (and where) at the party.
 (FYI – the map handed out will show you where characters will appear, but not who will appear there.
 So, you can thank me later for highlighting your kiddo’s faves so you aren’t looking all over the park!)
 Characters are officially out and about until 11:30 pm, but we saw Donald and Daisy at 11:45 and the Mad Hatter a few minutes after that.

-- Pooh, Tigger, Eeyore & Piglet – all together in the Town Center.
+- Pooh, Tigger, Eeyore & Piglet – all together.
 (Hint, no autographs here.)

 - Mickey and Minnie (dressed in costume) – Town Square Theater, Main Street.